PallaviDule/Namaste-React-VidStream/README.md

 - LRU cache implementation uses a functional closure-based approach — it's light, fast, and React-friendly.
 - Debounced search prevents flooding the API and makes for smoother UX.

-### 🌟 Connect

-If you’re also taking the course or found this repo helpful, feel free to **⭐️ star** it and connect on GitHub!